-console screen buffer: A two-dimensional array of character and color data for output in a console window.
-Each cell in the array holds a character and additional information about how the character should be displayed.
+- console screen buffer: A two-dimensional array of character and color data for output in a console window.
+Each cell in the array holds a character and additional information about how the character shouldis to be displayed.
 Not all of the contents of the console screen buffer are displayed in the terminal.
-The region of the console screen buffer displayed in the terminal is represented by the console window.

-console window: Displays a portion of the active console screen buffer.
-Each screen buffer maintains its own current window rectangle that specifies the coordinates of the upper-left and lower-right character cells to be displayed in the console window.

-double-byte character set: A character set in which characters that cannot be represented in 1 byte are represented in 2 bytes.
-For more information, see [MSDN-CS].

-input method editor (IME): A process that maps keyboard input to phonetic components (or other language elements) that are specific to a selected language.
-IMEs are typically used with languages for which conventional keyboard representation is difficult or impossible.
-For example, East Asian languages are made up of thousands of distinct characters, which makes it impossible to show all of the characters on a single keyboard.
-To facilitate composition, the IME converts keystrokes into the characters of the target language (such as Japanese Katakana or Simplified Chinese).

-Input Method Editor (IME): An application that is used to enter characters in written Asian languages by using a standard 101-key keyboard.
-An IME consists of both an engine that converts keystrokes into phonetic and ideographic characters and a dictionary of commonly used ideographic words.

-IS command: A Telnet terminal-type option command that is used to send the list of supported terminal types.
-For more information, see [RFC1091].

-scan code: A code generated by the key-board software to identify the key pressed in a unique manner.

-TELNET connection: A Transmission Control Protocol (TCP) connection used to transmit data with interspersed TELNET control information.
-For further information, refer to [RFC854].

-virtual key code: A device-independent code assigned to each keyboard key.
+The region of the console screen buffer displayed in the terminal is represented by the console window. - console window: Displays a portion of the active console screen buffer.
+Each screen buffer maintains its own current window rectangle that specifies the coordinates of the upper-left and lower-right character cells to be displayed in the console window. - double-byte character set: A character set in which characters that cannot be represented in 1 byte are represented in 2 bytes.
+For more information, see [MSDN-CS]. - Input Method Editor (IME): An application that is used to enter characters in written Asian languages by using a standard 101-key keyboard.
+An IME consists of both an engine that converts keystrokes into phonetic and ideographic characters and a dictionary of commonly used ideographic words. - IS command: A Telnet terminal-type option command that is used to send the list of supported terminal types.
+For more information, see [RFC1091]. - scan code: A code generated by the key-board software to identify the key pressed in a unique manner. - TELNET connection: A Transmission Control Protocol (TCP) connection used to transmit data with interspersed TELNET control information.
+For further information, refer to [RFC854]. - virtual key code: A device-independent code assigned to each keyboard key.
 [MS-TVTT] specifies virtual key codes only of the keyboard keys relevant to remote terminal applications.
-Valid virtual key code values are specified in section 2.2.1:

-MAY, SHOULD, MUST, SHOULD NOT, MUST NOT: These terms (in all caps) are used as defined in [RFC2119].
+Valid virtual key code values are specified in section 2.2.1: - MAY, SHOULD, MUST, SHOULD NOT, MUST NOT: These terms (in all caps) are used as defined in [RFC2119].
 All statements of optional behavior use either MAY, SHOULD, or SHOULD NOT.